jbox-web/ajax-datatables-rails/README.md

 included in your project.
 It defaults to `simple_paginator`, it falls back to passing `offset` and `limit` at the database level (through `ActiveRecord` of course).

+Uncomment the `config.no_split_terms` line and set to true if you want to search based on the the whole search string in it's entirety, rather than each individual word.

 If you want to make the file from scratch, just copy the above code block into a file inside the `config/initializers` directory.